What is House of Annetta?

 What do we do?

 Today, House of Annetta aims to benefit individuals, groups, and organisations committed to spatial justice, especially those negatively impacted by the financialisation of land and property.
-This includes communities fighting for access to housing, or public space.
+This includes communities fighting for access to housing, or public space as well as organisers, artists, researchers and educators building life-affirming projects.

 Who was Annetta Pedretti?